Efinix-Inc/tinyml/tinyml_hello_world/README.md

 <br />

 List of static inference examples:
-1. MobilenetV1 Person Detection (*pdti8*) - Trained with Tensorflow using MobilenetV1 architecture to perform human presence detection.
+1. MobilenetV1 Person Detection (*tinyml_pdti8*) - Trained with Tensorflow using MobilenetV1 architecture to perform human presence detection.
-2. Yolo Person Detection (*yolo_pd*) - Trained with Tensorflow using Yolo architecture to perform person detection.
+2. Yolo Person Detection (*tinyml_ypd*) - Trained with Tensorflow using Yolo architecture to perform person detection.
-3. ResNet Image Classification (*imgc*) - Trained with Tensorflow using ResNet architecture to perform classification (CIFAR10 - 10 classes).
+3. ResNet Image Classification (*tinyml_imgc*) - Trained with Tensorflow using ResNet architecture to perform classification (CIFAR10 - 10 classes).
-4. DS-CNN Keyword Spotting (*kws*) - Trained with Tensorflow framework using DS-CNN architecture to perform keyword spotting on speech command.
+4. DS-CNN Keyword Spotting (*tinyml_kws*) - Trained with Tensorflow framework using DS-CNN architecture to perform keyword spotting on speech command.
-5. MediaPipe Face Landmark Detection (*face_landmark*) - A pre-trained Tensorflow model obtained using MediaPipe architecture to perform face landmark detection.
+5. MediaPipe Face Landmark Detection (*tinyml_fl*) - A pre-trained Tensorflow model obtained using MediaPipe architecture to perform face landmark detection.
-6. Deep AutoEncoder Anomaly Detection (*anomaly_detection*) - Trained with Tensorflow framework using Deep AutoEncoder architecture in detecting anomalies in machine operating sounds
+6. Deep AutoEncoder Anomaly Detection (*tinyml_ad*) - Trained with Tensorflow framework using Deep AutoEncoder architecture in detecting anomalies in machine operating sounds

 Refer to the *model_zoo* directory for more details on the related model training and quantization.